ralphmartynward/ironhack_02_lab-sql-8/readme.md

 5. List the top five genres in gross revenue in descending order.
 6. Is "Academy Dinosaur" available for rent from Store 1?
 7. Get all pairs of actors that worked together.

+### Bonus:
+These questions are tricky, you can wait until after mondays lesson to use new techniques to answer them!

 8. Get all pairs of customers that have rented the same film more than 3 times.
 9. For each film, list actor that has acted in more films.